 Cheeseburger Egg Rolls have got to be one of the best mashups of all time!
 I mean, cheesy hamburger filling, deep fried in wrappers??
 How can we go wrong here?
 Dip it in a delicious fry sauce and you will be in cheeseburger heaven in no time!
+Originally published October 18, 2018.

-cheeseburger egg rolls recipe
+cheeseburger egg rolls in a pile.

 I’m one of those super boring restaurant people.
 You would think, as a food blogger, that I would be the one who’s ready to try the new and exciting things on a menu.
 Nope.
 Not me.
 I’m the one ordering the bacon cheeseburger again and again, because guess what you guys?
 Cheeseburgers will NEVER let you down!!